StenElling/ADA/Project ADA/README.md

 Identify interesting patterns and shifts of these over times.
 Compare and link the different data sets.
 For example link movement patterns to civil status.

 Milestone week 4 (29/11)
 Look for correlations between moving patterns and local amenities (the number of school, availability of public transport, supermarkets etc).
-Investigate some interesting patterns in more detail and find useful ways for visualising these.
+Investigate some interesting patterns in more detail and find sutiable ways for visualising these.

 # Questions for TAa
 Add here some questions you have for us, in general or project-specific.